Five mistakes to avoid when building offshore development teams

 One way or another, every business decision that you make eventually comes down to cost.
 If you’ve done your research, then you know that offshore software developers can get equivalent results at a much lower cost than at home.

-But the key is to focus on cost-effectiveness, not just cost of your offshore development team.
+But the key is to focus on cost-effectiveness, not just the cost of your offshore development team.
 If you’re looking to scale up your software team, your focus should be on value, not raw numbers.

 So where do you draw the line?